-Generic block schematic showing how to use a RFzero for a QO-100 LNB-transverter-radio solution.
-The multipliers and band pass filters may not be needed in a specific implementation.
+Generic block schematic showing how to use an RFzero for a QO-100 LNB-transverter-radio solution.
+The multipliers and band pass filters may not be needed in the specific implementation.

 The configuration is done through the USB port.